 What is the value of the art collection?

-The museum and gallery does not focus on the financial value of an item in the collection, it is its historical and local significance or artistic value which counts.
+We do not focus on the financial value of an item in the collection, it is its historical and local significance or artistic value which counts.

 We therefore do not value all individual items and works of art, collections have been valued as a whole for general insurance purposes.